 Kigali (AFP) - Forty-four African countries have signed an agreement establishing a free trade area seen as vital to the continent's economic development, the head of the African Union said Wednesday.

-The deal will still have to be ratified at a national level, and is only due to come into force in 180 days.
+However, the agreement will still have to be ratified at a national level, and is only due to come into force in 180 days.

 "Some countries have reservations and have not finalised their national consultations.
 But we shall have another summit in Mauritania in July where we expect countries with reservations to also sign," said Albert Muchanga, the AU Commissioner for Trade and Industry.